nus-cs2103-AY2223S2/tp/docs/team/emrysil.md

   - Redesign the overall architecture to accommodate patient and drug subsystems.
     - Created project skeleton files. [#39](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/39)
     - Modified the code structure and organisation of `model` component to allow for the store and access of patient and drug data. [#55](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/55)
-      - Created `ReadOnlyDrugInventory`, `DrugInventory`, `ReadOnlyPatientRecord` and `PatientRecord` to handle drug and patient related operations respectively.
-      - Created `CareFlow` to allow CRUD of patient and drug objects.
-      - Created `CareFlowModel`, `CareFlowModelManager` to proxy manipulation of patient and drug data.
-    - Modified the code structure and organisation of `logic` component to allow for the interpretation and execution of user commands.
+    - Modified the code structure and organisation of `logic` component to allow for the interpretation and execution of user commands.[#50](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/50) [#55](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/55)
-      - Updated parser hierarchy by creating operational command parsers for drug and patient. [#50](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/50)
-        - Updated the command syntax to use '**p**', '**d**' and '**g**' to differentiate between **patient**, **drug** and **general** commands.
-        - Created `CareFlowParser` to handle user commands and further delegate the command to patient, drug and general operational command parsers.
-        - Created `PatientParser`,`DrugParser`, `GeneralParser` to handle patient, drug and general operational commands and further delegate the command to specific command parsers.
-      - Created `CareFlowLogicManager` to proxy command execution. [#55](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/55)
     - Modified the code structure and organisation of `storage` component to allow for the reading and writing of app data from and into the hard disk. [#79](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/79) [#80](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/80)
-      - Created `JsonAdaptedPatient` to adapt the `Patient` model for storage in Json format.
-      - Created `JsonSerializableDrugInventory` and `JsonSerializablePatientRecord` to adapt `DrugInventory` and `PatientRecord` model for storage in Json format.
-      - Created `JsonDrugInventoryStorage` and `JsonPatientRecordStorage` to facilitate the reading and writing of patient and drug data into the hard disk.
-      - Created the `CareFlowStorageManager` to proxy storage related operations.

 ### **New Features**
   - Implemented the drug inventory in-app notification feature [#212](https://github.com/AY2223S2-CS2103T-W09-3/tp/pull/212)